erfanghorbanee/picoCTF-2024/General Skills/dont-you-love-banners/solution.md

 nc tethys.picoctf.net 49837
 ```

-the server will ask you several questions to let you in. the answers are as follows:
+the server will ask you several questions to let you in.
+The answers are as follows:

 ```cmd
 *************************************